- Arresting style

 The 2020 GMC Terrain is well-equipped as standard, but the price of top-tier models quickly erodes its value.

 The 2020 GMC Terrain is positioned as more upmarket than its sibling, the Chevrolet Equinox, but that doesn’t mean that it’s worth the cost of entry for top-tier trims.
-We give it 5 out of 10 for features.
+We give it a 7 out of 10 for features for good base equipment and a 7.0-inch touchscreen.

 The 2020 Terrain is available in SL, SLE, SLT, and Denali form, and runs the gamut from value-oriented to downright posh.
 The base SL comes standard with 17-inch wheels, active noise cancellation, cloth seats, Bluetooth connectivity, keyless ignition, two USB charging ports, a 7.0-inch touchscreen with Apple CarPlay and Android Auto, and the option for 4G LTE wi-fi in vehicle.

 For 2020, the Denali trim adds a premium package that includes other comfort options, and there’s one more color to choose from: White Frost Tricoat.

 Our value pick is the Terrain SLT, which includes leather, dual-zone climate control, 18-inch wheels, the upgraded touchscreen, and heated front seats for a significant discount over the Denali.
 We also recommend stepping up to the 2.0-liter engine for an additional $1,500 or so.